Topology of configuration space of the mean-field phi^4 model by Morse theory: Introduction

 \section{Introduction}

-Phase transitions are sudden changes of the macroscopic behavior of a physical system composed by many interacting parts occurring while an external parameter is smoothly varied, generally the temperature, but e.g. in a quantum phase transition it is the external magnetic field.
+Phase transitions are sudden changes of the macroscopic behaviour of a physical system composed by many interacting parts occurring while an external parameter is smoothly varied, generally the temperature, but e.g. in a quantum phase transition it is the external magnetic field.
 From a mathematical viewpoint, a phase transition is a non-analytic point in the partition function emerging as the thermodynamic limit has been performed.
 The successful description of phase transitions starting from the properties of the microscopic interactions among the components of the system is one of the major achievements of equilibrium statistical mechanics.

 From a statistical-mechanical point of view, in the canonical ensemble, a phase transition occurs at special values of the temperature $T$ called transition points, where thermodynamic quantities such as pressure, magnetization, or heat capacity, are non-analytic functions of $T$.
 These points are the boundaries between different phases of the system.
 Starting from the exact solution of the $2$-dimensional Ising model \cite{ising} by Onsager \cite{onsager}, these singularities have been found in many other models, and later developments like the renormalization group theory \cite{goldenfeld} have considerably deepened our knowledge of the properties of the transition points.
 Typically, but non necessarily, these singularities are associated with spontaneous symmetry breaking phenomenon, giving rise to symmetry breaking phase transitions (SBPT hereafter).
 In this paper we consider this case only.
-But in spite of the success of equilibrium statistical mechanics, the issue of the deep origin of SBPTs remains open, and this motivates further studies of SBPTs.
+But in spite of the success of equilibrium statistical mechanics, the issue of the origin of SBPTs remains open, and this motivates further studies of SBPTs.
+Solving this issue means finding the characteristics of a system capable of generating a SBPT.